-In August 2018 Coinbase published a fascinating report examining the rise of blockchain and cryptography in higher education.
-The digital currency exchange partnered with Qriously, a London-based ad-tech company, to conduct a survey of US student sentiment.
-Coinbase also researched the number of undergraduate courses offered by each of the world’s top 50 universities as ranked by U.S. News and World Report.
+In August 2018, Coinbase published a fascinating report examining the rise of blockchain and cryptocurrency in higher education.
+The digital currency exchange partnered with Qriously, a London-based ad-tech company, to conduct a survey of U.S. student sentiment.
+Coinbase also researched the number of undergraduate courses offered by each of the world’s top-50 universities as ranked by U.S. News and World Report.

-- 42% of the 50 universities examined offer at least one undergraduate course on blockchain or cryptocurrency.
+- 42% of the 50 universities examined offer at least one undergraduate course in blockchain or cryptocurrency.

 - Stanford University offers the most blockchain and cryptocurrency courses (10), followed by Cornell University (9) and the University of Pennsylvania (6).

 - Blockchain and cryptocurrency courses are most prominent in the U.S.

 - Students from a range of majors are interested in blockchain and cryptocurrency courses.